Appearance

 Binding an array of strings

-For arrays of objects (e.g. a list of events), use a Group instead.
+For arrays of objects (e.g. a list of events), use a Group instead — one chip can't show many rows of object data.

 Formatting the value